SCgeeker/GCData_Project/codebook.md

 ## Code Book: Structure of tidy data
-**TidyD01.txt** stores the **averaged values** of 79 targeted features across activity and subject.
+**TidyDT.txt** stores the **averaged values** of 79 targeted features across activity and subject.
 First and second column resprsent `ID` and `Activity` of each observation.
 The resting 79 columns store the averaged values of features.
 Total 180 oversvations are summarized.

 ####ID
   Each ID has 1 or 2 numbers from raw data.